Learn Blacking Out Drunk: Understand...

 Prevention Strategies for Blackout Drinking

-One way to help a friend or family member struggling with their drinking is by noticing how much they drink.
-If they frequently black out, binge drink, or drink whenever they can, you can consider starting a conversation about how they’re feeling and how alcohol fits into their life.
+One way to help a friend or family member who may be struggling with alcohol is by noticing patterns, like frequent blackouts or binge drinking.
+If you notice these signs, you can consider starting a conversation about how they're feeling and how alcohol fits into their life.

 Return to Resource Library